icons8/lunacy-docs/docs/autolayout.md

 In Lunacy, you can apply auto layout to:

-- **Layers in individual frames**
+- **Layers in individual frames**.
 Auto layout settings apply to the layers inside the frame.
 Resizing these layers will affect the size of the frame (unless you specify otherwise).

-- **Several frames**
+- **Several frames**.
 To do this, put several frames into a container frame, then add auto layout.
 You can then define the arrangement of the child frames relative to each other.

     Resizing the child frames will affect the container frame, but changes to layers inside the child frames won’t impact the container — unless the frames have auto layouts themselves, like in the following case.

-- **Several auto layout frames**
+- **Several auto layout frames**.
 You’ll be able to change auto layout properties for each frame, as well as the container frame they are [nested](#nested-auto-layouts) in.

     The overall layout will dynamically respond to changes inside the child frames.